EnKdev/GhostNutters/README.md

 ## Current Projects in this Repo:
 - GhostNutters.LanguageGrabber - A language grabber for the custom made language file named "GhostNutters" used in Ghost Hunters Corp.

-## Future Projects for this Repo:
-- GhostNutters.StatTrack - A statistics tracker for each member of the GhostNutters-Group
-- GhostNutters.Obsideo - A probability calculator for the game Obsideo

-## In progress:
-- GhostNutters.StatTrack
-- GhostNutters.Obsideo

 ### Maintainers:
  - [EnKdev](https://github.com/enkdev)